School of Social, Historical and Literary Studies

 - I am Principal Investigator on ‘Lost Voices: Spiritualist Communities and Wartime Afterlives on the Home Front, 1914-1919’, an AHRC-funded project exploring spiritualism and the emotional history of the home front in Britain during and immediately after the First World War.

-- Conducting research into proto-science fiction ideas in British culture between c.1750-1900.
+- Conducting research into proto-science fiction ideas in British culture, c.1750-1900.
 Rather than the familiar focus on the genre’s key literary figures this book will examine broader cultural expressions of what we now recognise as science fictional tropes linked to imagined times and spaces, technology and mechanization, and visions of the future.
-Linked to this, I have developing interests in steampunk and Neo-Victorian reimagining of the past.

 - I am a founder member of the University of Portsmouth’s Port Towns, Urban Cultures research project (http://porttowns.port.ac.uk/) and remain actively involved in its wide range of activities, including its interest in synthesising historical data and digital technologies, and the ongoing development of its international networks.